beam4869/ORCA.jl/README.md

 ```

 If the tests pass — congratulations!
 ORCA is installed and ready to use.

-It may fail due to Leiden.jl, we will try to fix it later.
-You can still try to use ORCA.main which normally should be able to work.

 # 🚀 Usage
 After successful installation and testing, you can start using ORCA as follows: